WHAT IS MONTANA BIKE ODYSSEY?

 The Rider agreement is a document that each racer must read, understand and sign to take part in this event.
 It sets out the terms and conditions of entry.
 A copy of this will be sent to all riders that submit an inquiry.
-A copy along with the race manual will also be sent to your next of kin.

 DO I NEED ANY QUALIFICATIONS TO ENTER?

 NO. There are no formal qualifications required but experience with long distance cycling and travel in remote back country locations is beneficial.
 Do not underestimate the length, terrain and remoteness of the route or Montana’s varied weather conditions.
 Be prepared and always stay acutely aware of your own limitations

 WHAT TYPE OF BIKE AND SIZE TIRES DO YOU RECOMMEND?

 Any gravel/adventure bike or hard tail mountain bike running tires with a minimum width of 40 mm, preferably set up tubeless would be our recommendation.
 In the end, the best bike is the one you have!